Hydroelectric power in the United States: Pumped storage

-Another application of hydroelectricity is Pumped-storage hydroelectricity which does not create a net gain in power but enables peak demand balancing.
+Another application of hydroelectricity is Pumped-storage hydroelectricity which does not create a net gain in power, but enables peak demand balancing.
 Water is pumped from a lower elevation source into a higher one and only released through generators when electric demand is high.
 In 2009 the United States had 21.5 GW of pumped storage generating capacity, accounting for 2.5% of baseload generating capacity.
 This increased to a total of 22,878 MW in 2019 and 22,894 MW in 2020.

-Bath County Pumped Storage Station is the largest such facility in the world.
-Other stations of this type include Raccoon Mountain Pumped-Storage Plant, Bear Swamp Hydroelectric Power Station and Ludington Pumped Storage Power Plant on Lake Michigan and previously the largest in the world.
+Bath County Pumped Storage Station is the largest such facility in the United States.
+Other stations of this type include Raccoon Mountain Pumped-Storage Plant, Bear Swamp Hydroelectric Power Station and Ludington Pumped Storage Power Plant on Lake Michigan, previously the largest in the world.

+List of pumped storage facilities in the United States

 Tidal power

 No significant tidal power plants exist in the United States.
 A project was proposed and run by the Snohomish County PUD in Washington but was ended when trouble was encountered obtaining enough funding.